circlefin/malachite/docs/development-proposals/accountability.md

 Thus we propose that also in de-centralized Starknet such behavior should lead to mild penalties (e.g., not paying fees to the validator for some time, taking a small penalty from their stake), as part of the incentivization scheme motivating validator operators to fix such issues and ensure reliability of their node.
 I think the concrete incentivization scheme is a matter for the Starknet community and the node operators to agree on; all this lies in the application layer.
 In the remainder of this post, I would like to focus on the consensus layer, and lay out some options regarding what provable evidence consensus may provide to the application.

 ### Misbehavior types

+Here we give some explanation about attacks on Tendermint.
+If you are aware of those, and are just interested in our conclusions, just scroll down to the [last section](#what-evidence-to-collect).

 Tendermint is a variant of the [seminal algorithm](https://groups.csail.mit.edu/tds/papers/Lynch/MIT-LCS-TM-270.pdf) by